-Google finally clarifies the slow charging times for the Pixel 6
+Google has finally provided an explanation for the Pixel 6's slow charging times

 Android Authority first discovered that the Pixel 6 does not achieve the full speed that a 30W charger provides.
-I found that the phone was consuming about 22 watts of power, which is definitely not what people were hoping to see from their brand new phones.
+I discovered that the device was using roughly 22 watts of power, which is undoubtedly not what consumers wanted from their new phones.

 Google addressed the issue in its Community Support post, and the company basically says the Pixel 6 and Pixel 6 Pro are designed to pull 21 watts and 23 watts of power, respectively.